DendrouLab/panpipes/README.md

 For detailed installation instructions (including those for Apple Silicon machines), refer to the [installation instructions here](https://panpipes-pipelines.readthedocs.io/en/latest/install.html).

 We recommend installing panpipes in a conda environment.
-For that, we provide a minimal conda config file in `pipeline_env.yaml`.
+We provide a minimal conda config file in `pipeline_env.yaml`.
 First, clone this repository and navigate to the root directory of the repository:

 ```bash